LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/projections.rst

 .. admonition:: Attention

-    In developer jargon and often sloppily used by GIS technicians we talk about *projections* for all types of CRS/SRS.
+    In developer jargon and often also sloppily used by GIS technicians, the term "projection" is often used for all types of CRS/SRS.
+For example, WGS84 is called WGS84 projection.
-    However, to be correct, WGS84 for example, is technically a Geographic Coordinate System and **NOT** a projection.
+    To be correct, WGS84, is a Geographic Coordinate System and **NOT** a projection.

 Geographic coordinate system